mesosphere/dcos-commons/docs/pages/developer-guide.md

 ## Plans

 In the simple example above, it is obvious *how* to deploy this service.
 It consists of a single task that launches .
 For more complex services with multiple pods, the SDK allows the definition of *plans* to orchestrate the deployment of tasks.
+You can learn more about the full capabilities of plans [here](#plan-execution) and [here](#custom-plans-java).

+### Default Deployment Plan

 The example below defines a service with two types of pods, each of which deploys two instances.